1. What Software is and Its Types

 Programming software is a set of tools that can help developers write programs, e.g. compilers, text editors, linkers, debuggers, and interpreters.

 System software is the foundation of application software.
-System software includes device drivers, operating system (OS), utilities, text editors, compilers, which can help the computer run more efficiently.
+System software includes device drivers, operating system (OS), utilities, text editors, and compilers, which can help the computer run more efficiently.
 Besides, It manages hardware components and provides basic non-task-specific functions.

 Application software (or applications, apps for short) is designed to perform certain tasks.
 Examples of application software include business software (CRM, HRM, etc), SaaS apps, game applications, database systems, etc.

 Application software can be a single program or a collection of small programs.
 This type of software is what consumers most commonly think of as “software.”

 - Open-source software can be used for free without paying any fees-the latter even provides the source code used to make the program so that anyone can modify or improve it.